Showing 1–12 of 22 results

 $250.00

-H: 5.125″ W: 21.5″ D: 9″ | FOR SHIPPING INFORMATION CONTACT US AT 213-568-3030
+H: 5.125″ W: 21.5″ D: 9″ | CALL 213-568-3030 OR EMAIL VANISHINGARTS@GMAIL.COM FOR SHIPPING

 Hand carved coconut cutters like this were commonly used in India and Thailand to facilitate the difficult task of extracting all parts of the coconut that were routinely used in these cultures.
 Carvers took pleasure in creating unique and functional folk art tools with local artistic motifs.
-Long since discontinued, this carving with its warm and rustic feel would be a special decorative addition to any style kitchen and an interesting conversational piece.
+Long since discontinued, this carving with its intricate circular patterns and warm and rustic feel would be a special decorative addition to any style kitchen and an interesting conversational piece.

 -